 On the other hand, students also gain expertise on EU relations with global and emerging actors in Europe, Asia, Africa, America, and other regional and inter-regional arrangements in Europe and beyond.
 They further deepen their knowledge of the broader historical context by taking a course in the European History and Civilization Major.

 This major allows students to obtain a better understanding of the multi-faceted policies of the European Union towards the countries in the EU’s neigbourhoods (East, South and Southeast).
 It also provides them with an opportunity to capture the political, socio-political, socio-economic, legal, energy- and identity related developments in the neighbourhood itself.

 The major draws on EU studies, EU foreign policy analysis, peace and conflict studies to achieve its goals.
 Students further deepen their knowledge of the broader historical context by taking a course in the European History and Civilization Major.

-This major is intended to equip future leaders with an excellent understanding of European integration, while at the same time inspiring them to re-imagine ‘Europe’ and its future by studying Europe’s past – in depth and in breadth.
-It benefits from the full-time presence at the Natolin campus of the European Civilization Chair.
-Building on the first semester’s foundations, this major features courses on big themes such as democracy, totalitarianism, geopolitics and diplomacy, the making of the global economy and the fallout from European empires, as well as focused topics in the history of Central and Eastern Europe.
-Students are encouraged to cross disciplinary boundaries between history, economics, sociology, law, philosophy and memory.
+This major is intended to equip students with an understanding of European integration, while inspiring them to re-imagine “Europe” and its future by studying Europe’s past – in depth and in breadth.
+It features courses on big themes such as democracy, totalitarianism, geopolitics, and diplomacy, the making of the global economy and the fallout from European empires, as well as focused topics in the history of Central and Eastern Europe, Balkan countries, and the Mediterranean and other seas.